 If you took any 45 year old male right now and asked him what toy he’d want to have back, there’s about a 137% chance it’d be the Evel Knievel Stunt Cycle.

-The Stunt Cycle was the single greatest toy ever.
-If you’ve never played with one, it sat in a red cradle until you cranked the gear reduction handle to approximately 189,496 RPM, at which point, the cycle would eject itself from the base and shoot across the floor at speeds faster than the real Evel Knievel ever hit a launch ramp.
+The Stunt Cycle was simply the single greatest toy ever.
+If you’ve never played with one, it sat in a red cradle until you cranked the gear reduction handle to approximately 189,496 RPM, at which point the cycle would eject itself from the base and shoot across the floor at speeds faster than the real Evel Knievel ever hit a launch ramp.

 There were four different vehicles to choose from, including the Triumph Bonneville-esque Stunt cycle, a sort of Top Fuel dragster, a version of the failed X-1 Skycycle, and a chopper that rode a constant wheelie.

 Friends, there was no better toy that one modeled after a self-confessed second-story safe cracker who once broke Shelly Saltman’s arm with a baseball bat.

 LOSER: Six Million Dollar Man Dual Launch Drag Set

 Celebrity tie-ins were a critical part of toy marketing once Evel Knievel figured out how to make more money selling plastic than he ever made hurling himself over — and sometimes into — school buses.
 Kids also still loved cars and motorcycles in the 1970s, so any opportunity to marry the celebrity and the car was fair game.

 Such was the case with the Six Million Dollar Man Dual Launch Drag Set.
 Kenner was already printing money with its Steve Austin action figure.
 Kenner even made an Oscar Goldman action figure, because what kid didn’t want to play with a government bureaucrat, complete with plaid sport coat and briefcase?